gerlandotermini/vagrant/Readme.md

 ## Getting Started

-Graduate Vagrant requires recent versions of both Vagrant and VirtualBox.
+GT Vagrant requires recent versions of both Vagrant and VirtualBox.

 [Vagrant](https://www.vagrantup.com) is a "tool for building and distributing development environments".
 It works with [virtualization](https://en.wikipedia.org/wiki/X86_virtualization) software such as [VirtualBox](https://www.virtualbox.org/) to provide a virtual machine sandboxed from your local environment.
 Please note that no provider support is available for Parallels, Hyper-V, VMWare Fusion, and VMWare Workstation.